VaclavSynacek/ocaml-bucklescript-serverless-aws-lambda-example/README.md

 ```

 # use
 Go to http://localhost:3000/ for test output or to http://localhost:3000/factorial/15 for factorial computation by lambda function.
-If deployed to AWS replace host with the actual host and port with 80.
+If deployed to AWS replace endpoints with the actual endpoins returned by serverless deploy tool.

 # status
 Works on local.
-Deploys on AWS and excecutes on http requests, but does not return output for unknown reason (fixes welcomed)
+Works on AWS Lambda.
+Ugly code.